 Not only you are constantly surrounded by jaw dropping vistas everywhere you look, but you don't have to work too hard for them!

-The ridgeline traverse shouldn't take longer than 30-40 minutes before you reach the last part of the route going directly up to the summit, with cables installed in the most difficult sections.
+The ridgeline traverse shouldn't take longer than 30-40 minutes before you reach the last part of the route going directly up to the summit, thankfully cables have been installed in the most difficult sections.
 Make sure you take full advantage of them.
 Some parts with big drops on either side can make your head spin!

 If for some reason you are not feeling your best, or the weather has turned for worse, this is where you will encounter the escape route back to the rifugio, clearly marked with the "Notausstieg" sign.

 Due to icy conditions along the route, there was more than one time when we thought about turning back, but I've got to admit, I had a little bit of a summit fever.
 The prospect of returning back after already putting the work into getting to where we stood at, didn't seem too appealing.

 In the end we decided to chance it and hope the conditions will improve.
-Unfortunately as we pushed on icy sections, the snow covering the trail lingered.
+Unfortunately as we pushed on icy sections and snow still covered the trail.

 My gloves got soaking wet from grabbing onto snow covered rocks and cables.
 Luckily the summit was now not too far away.
 After few more cable sections we were on the top of the Cima de Terrarossa!
 Happy we made it in one piece just in time for sunset!

 45 minutes later we were back at the rifugio drinking hot chocolate and already planning our next via ferrata in a couple of days!

 The whole route (excluding the time at the summit) took us 3 hours to complete.

 Join thousands of monthly readers and get my posts delivered straight to your inbox